axone-protocol/axoned/docs/predicate/predicates.md

 ## bank_balances/2

-BankBalances is a predicate which unifies the given terms with the list of balances \(coins\) of the given account.
+bank_balances/2 is a predicate which unifies the given terms with the list of balances \(coins\) of the given account.

 The signature is as follows: